galaxy-genome-annotation/python-chado/docs/commands/expression.rst

 **Options**::

-      --provider_id TEXT       Limit query to the selected provider --biomaterial_id TEXT    Limit query to the selected biomaterial id --organism_id TEXT       Limit query to the selected organism --biomaterial_name TEXT  Limit query to the selected biomaterial name --analysis_id TEXT       Limit query to the selected analysis_id -h, --help               Show this message and exit.
+      --provider_id INTEGER     Limit query to the selected provider --biomaterial_id INTEGER  Limit query to the selected biomaterial id --organism_id INTEGER     Limit query to the selected organism --biomaterial_name TEXT   Limit query to the selected biomaterial name --analysis_id INTEGER     Limit query to the selected analysis_id -h, --help                Show this message and exit.